The Feast of Saint Nicholas: The painting in detail

 The focal point of the painting is the youngest daughter of the family, a golden-child, painted, in fact, in a golden smock and showing golden locks.
 She has behaved all year, and Saint Nicholas has rewarded her by stuffing her shoe with a doll and other treats, which she carries in her bucket.
 The "doll" is a representation of John the Baptist.
 The figure wears what appears to be a camel hair shirt and holds a long cross, both symbols tied to John the Baptist.
 Being the patron saint of epilepsy, the little girl's insistence on holding on to the figure may suggest she suffers from childhood convulsions or epilepsy.
 She is in stark contrast to her elder brother, standing to her right, who is sobbing, while another brother looks on, laughing.
 Apparently, the elder brother has been naughty, and his shoe, held up by an elder sister behind him, was left empty.
 Still there is hope for the sobbing boy.
 Hidden in the background, almost obscured by the draperies, his grandmother seems to beckon to him—perhaps she is hiding a gift for him too, behind the heavy curtains.

 In the background, a boy holds a young child and points out to the youngster the chimney through which Saint Nicholas brought the gifts.
 His other brother is already singing a gleeful song of thanksgiving in appreciation of the gifts he has received.

 The lower right hand corner of the painting actually reveals another popular style of painting.
 A basket of assorted traditional Christmas sweetmeats like honey cake, gingerbread, waffles, nuts, and apples is actually a miniature still life within the greater painting.
 Even more examples of the specially celebratory feasts of Christmastime appear on the left side of the foreground.
 The apple and the coin are references to the old tradition of giving hidden apples and coins to friends as presents.
-A special diamond shaped caked called a duivekater, leans up against the table and marks the special occasion.
+A special diamond shaped cake called a duivekater, leans up against the table and marks the special occasion.
 In another painting by Steen, the Leiden baker, this same pastry also appears.

 The child near the chimney is holding a symbol of the struggle between Catholics and Protestants, a gingerbread man in the shape of St. Nicholas.
 The delicacy, still enjoyed around the fifth of December, was seen as an example of Catholic worship of saints and was not approved of by Protestant authorities.
 In the seventeenth century, the baking of such figures of saints (especially St. Nicholas) was banned.
-In 1655 in the city of Ultrecht an ordinance was passed which forbade "the baking of likenesses in bread or cake".
+In 1655 in the city of Utrecht an ordinance was passed which forbade "the baking of likenesses in bread or cake".